 Through the pandemic, getting sick was a massive fright.
 Since there wasn’t enough information about the Coronavirus, and the symptoms would vary from one person to another, getting sick was very scary.
 Announcements were informing the public to be on the lookout for all symptoms that could have been connected to the common cold or flu since it could later turn out to be the Coronavirus.
 According to a report, toward the start of the pandemic, hospitals were prioritising cases and dealing with patients who were serious while they were pushing the others to the backburner.
-There were a few rules around the change, but in the UK, the hospital systems were overwhelmed and did not have the luxury or manpower to deal with every person coming in.
+There were a few rules around the change, the hospital systems were overwhelmed and did not have the luxury or manpower to deal with every person coming in.

 Additionally, when it comes to the people, there was enough information to state that those with weaker immune systems and the old had a higher chance of catching it.
 COVID-19 is supposed to be more severe in people older than 60 years with health conditions like lung or heart disease, diabetes or conditions that affected their immune system.
 Furthermore, there was no protecting the younger, and they were at as much of a risk if they had weaker immune systems.
 To add to that, even the young and healthy were catching the virus, but there was a higher chance that they would get better.